isharehowlabs/yahudim.app/GITHUB_SETUP.md

 If you need to create a token:
 1. Go to GitHub → Settings → Developer settings → Personal access tokens → Tokens (classic)
 2. Click "Generate new token (classic)"
-3. Give it a name like "Yeladim Church Deploy"
+3. Give it a name like "Rise Yahudim Deploy"
 4. Select scopes: `repo` (full control of private repositories)
 5. Click "Generate token"
 6. **Copy the token immediately** (you won't see it again)